Solar power on a boat: easy, right?

 Unlike many other brands, the Victron solar controllers have generously sized input, so connecting large gauge wire is no issue.

-Solar cables are designed to be UV resistant and weather resistant.
-10 gauge wire is under normal circumstances sufficient but for larger arrays, special calculations may be required to determine the gauge.
+Solar cables are designed to be UV and weather-resistant.
+Under normal circumstances, a ten-gauge wire is sufficient, but particular calculations may be required to determine the gauge for larger arrays.

-The wire that runs from the solar controller to your battery may have a larger gauge to reduce loss and should have a mechanical breaker incorporated.
+The wire from the solar controller to your battery may have a larger gauge to reduce loss and should incorporate a mechanical breaker.

 Solar panel wire